upsydedown/PenPal.github.io/README.md

   <p align="center"><img src="Penpal01.png" alt="project-image"></p>

-#### PenPal is a mobile-first web app designed to be your go-to tool for capturing and organizing your thoughts, ideas, and to-do lists.
+#### PenPal is a mobile-first web app designed to capture and organise your thoughts, ideas, and to-do lists.
 It offers a simple and intuitive interface, making it easy to keep track of everything on the go.

 #### Introduction:

 Welcome to our project!
 This is a note-taking that allows users to quickly and easily add, delete, and update notes and lists (perform CRUD Operations).
-With this webapp, users can effortlessly manage , helping them stay organized and on top of their to-do list.
+With this web app, users can effortlessly manage, helping them stay organized and on top of their to-do list.
 We hope you enjoy and we look forward to your contributions!

 #### Tech Stack:
 - HTML5
 - CSS3
-- JavScript
+- Javascript

-#### Why a notes taking app?
+#### Why a note-taking app?

 - 📸Capture your thoughts and ideas anytime, anywhere.
 - 📝Organize your notes for easy reference.